 - be a citizen of the United States

 - be at least 18 years old on or before the next election

-- not have been convicted of a felony, or if convicted, have had your full rights of citizenship restored (or have received a pardon)
+- not have been convicted of a felony, or if convicted, have had your voting rights restored

 - not be adjudicated incompetent by a court of competent jurisdiction (or have been restored to legal capacity)